ga-wdi-lessons/rails-many-to-many/README.md

 Each join table should have, at minimum, **two foreign_key columns**.
 Each foreign key will represent one of the tables it's joining.
 In the example of `Doctors` and `Patients`, we would create a **new** join table that has a `doctor_id` column and a `patient_id` column.

 We can also add columns as needed to store additional information about the relationship.
-For example, we may choose to add a `date_of_visit` column which stores a `datetime` value representing when the appointment is, and could be different for each doctor + patient visit.
+For example, we may choose to add a `date_of_visit` column, which stores a `datetime` value representing when the appointment is, and could be different for each doctor + patient visit.

 ## Join Models & Tables